apache/causeway-site/content/reference/recognized-annotations/Action.md

 Background execution means that the command is not executed immediately, but is available for a configured [background service](../services/background-service.html) to execute, eg by way of an in-memory scheduler such as Quartz.

+For example:

+    public class Order {

+        @Action(
+            command=CommandReification.ENABLED,
+            commandExecuteIn=CommandExecuteIn.BACKGROUND)
+        public Invoice generateInvoice(...) { ... }

+    }

+will result in the `Command` being persisted but its execution deferred to a background execution mechanism.
+The returned object from this action is the persisted `Command` itself.

 ## Publishing

+Publishing is managed by the `publishing()` and `publishingPayloadFactory()` attributes.

 #### `publishing()`